dsrawat02/Sales_Analysis/README.md

 ### Project Overview

-This data analysis project aims to provide insights into the sales performance of an pizza company over the past year.
-By analysing the various aspects of the sales data, we seek to identify trend, make data driven recommendations, and gain a deeper understanding of the company's performance.
+This data analysis project aims to provide insights into the sales performance of a pizza company over the past year.
+By analyzing the various aspects of the sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.

 ### Data Source

-Sales Data: The primary dataset used for the analysis is the 'pizza_sales2.csv' file, containing detailed inormation about each sale made by the company.
+Sales Data: The primary dataset used for the analysis is the 'pizza_sales2.csv' file, containing detailed information about each sale made by the company.

 ### Tools Used

 - MS Excel - For data cleaning
-- MySQL - For analysing the data
+- MySQL - For analyzing the data
 - PowerBI - For generating various dashboards

 ### Data Preparation

-In the initial data preparation phase I've performed the following tasks:
+In the initial data preparation phase I performed the following tasks:
 1. Data loading and inspection.
 2. Handling missing values.
 3. Data cleaning and formatting.